Yowahroo, New South Wales

-Yowahroo Parish, New South Wales in Central Darling Shire is a remote rural locality and civil parish of Yungnulgra County in far North West New South Wales.
+Yowahroo Parish, New South Wales in Central Darling Shire is a remote rural locality and civil parish of Yungnulgra County in far northwest New South Wales, Australia.

-The Parish has an arid landscape and the nearest town is Whitecliffs.
-The parish has extremely hot summers and mild winters.
+The nearest town is Whitecliffs.
+The parish has an arid landscape, extremely hot summers and mild winters.
 The annual average rainfall is about 249.7 mm which would make it a semi-arid climate except that its high evapotranspiration, or its aridity, makes it a desert climate.
-The parish has a Köppen climate classification of BWh (Hot desert),. is almost unpopulated, with less than two inhabitants per square kilometer.
+The parish has a Köppen climate classification of BWh (Hot desert), is almost unpopulated, with less than two inhabitants per square kilometer.